Skip to main content

 Key Takeaways

-The amount you save depends on your situation, income, lifestyle, and needs.
+• The amount you should consider saving depends on your situation, income, lifestyle, and needs.

-Having between three and six months of living expenses is a good goal for most people to aim for, but saving any amount could still help reduce your financial stress during periods of uncertainty.
+• Having between three and six months of living expenses is a good goal for the average person, but saving any amount could still help reduce your financial stress during periods of uncertainty.

 Emergency Fund Overview